ryan-di/ryan-di/README.md

 - ✍️ I blog [here](https://ryandi.site)
 - 📨 You can reach me at ryan.weihao.di@gmail.com

 I use Notion to track what I am reading and learning.
-Here are some of the ones that I am reading and learning and recommend as well
+Here are some that I find insightful and enjoyable

 | Title | Author | Why it's awesome  |
 | ----- | -------| ------------------|